mk-fg/reliable-discord-client-irc-daemon/README.rst

 (e.g. channel_id from protocol logs) to a channel/user/guild info:

 - ``/who #123456`` - find/describe channel with id=123456.
+- ``/who %123456`` - server/guild id info.
 - ``/who @123456`` - user id lookup.
-- ``/who %123456`` - guild id info.

-All these ID values are unique for discord within their type.
+All above ID values are unique across Discord service within their type.

+- ``/who @John·Mastodon`` - user IRC nick or name/login lookup.

+  Queries all joined discords for that name, and can return multiple results for same or similar non-unique names.
+  Can be useful to check exact nick/display/login names corresponding to an IRC name, or other user info.

+Results of all these commands should be dumped into a server buffer (not into channels), regardless of where they were issued from.

 Channel name disambiguation
 ```````````````````````````